Palo (religion): Music, dancing, and possession

-Palo's practitioners put on performances for the nganga involving singing, drumming and dancing.
 The main style of drum used in Palo is the three-headed tumbadoras; this is distinct from the batá drum used in Santería.
 These drums are often played in groups of three.
 As tumbadoras are not always available, Palo's adherents sometimes use plywood boxes as drums.
+Various styles of drumming have been transmitted within Palo, including the ritmas congos ("Congo rhythms") and influencias bantu ("Bantu influences").
+Each rama or Palo tradition also has its own ritual drumming style; the drumming rhythms favored in Mayombe and Briyumba are faster than those in Monte or Kimbisa.
 While performing, the drummers may vie against one another to display their skills.
-Styles of drumming that have been transmitted within Palo include the ritmas congos and influencias bantu.